tabinda331/ai-ml-internship-tasks/README.md

 ### Objective
 The objective of this task is to build a **binary classification model** that predicts whether a person is at risk of heart disease based on medical and lifestyle attributes.
-This task demonstrates a complete machine learning pipeline.
+This task demonstrates a complete machine learning pipeline from preprocessing to evaluation.

 ---

 ### Dataset
 - **Dataset Name:** Heart Disease UCI Dataset
 - **Source:** Kaggle

-- **Description:**
+**Description:**
 The dataset contains patient health attributes such as age, sex, chest pain type, cholesterol level, blood pressure, and maximum heart rate.
 The target variable indicates the presence or absence of heart disease.

 > **Note:** This notebook was originally developed using **Kaggle Notebook** and later exported as a Jupyter Notebook for submission.